4 tips for choosing new nursery carpeting.

 1. Carpeting or not?

-2. Install early and give it a good clean.
+2. Install your carpet early and give it a good clean.

 While carpets are a great option to help keep a room padded and baby-friendly, it’s best to install a new carpet early and give it a good clean before the baby arrives.
 This is due to that “new carpet smell” which adults recognize and easily forget about, but which can be much more troubling for babies.
 While it may sound odd to clean a brand-new carpet, Modernistic can help remove any residue left over by the manufacturing and installation process.
 And all our cleaning agents are pet and child-friendly, so there’s no need to worry about your little one crawling over the carpet.